Joble9012/Joble9012/README.md

 - Formatting timestamps and converting milliseconds to minutes
 - Keeping only data from 2018 onward to ensure consistency

-Once the data was cleaned, I performed exploratory data analysis (EDA) to uncover trends and insights.
-Using Python, I identified metrics such as top artists, top tracks, total listening time, and yearly listening distribution.

-After completing the analysis, I imported the cleaned dataset into Tableau to design interactive dashboards.
+Once the data was cleaned, I imported the cleaned dataset into Tableau to design interactive dashboards.
 I created a dashboards that focused on Listening Over Time by focused on trends by hourly and weekday.
 Also top Artists & Songs.

 In designing the visualizations, my goal was to balance insight and simplicity—showing the most meaningful patterns without overwhelming the viewer.
 I styled the dashboards to resemble Spotify’s clean UI aesthetic, and experimented with filters that allow exploration by year and month.